antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 As part of the upcoming road in ML.NET, we really want your feedback on making ML.NET easier to use.
 We are working on a new API which improves flexibility and ease of use.
 When the new API is ready and good enough, we plan to deprecate the current “pipeline” API.
 Because this will be a significant change we want to share our proposals for the multiple API options and comparisons at the end of this blog post and start an open discussion with you where you can provide your feedback and help shape the long-term API for ML.NET.

-This blog post provides details about the following topics:
+This blog post provides details about the following topics in ML.NET:

-* Added a TensorFlow model scoring transform (TensorFlowTransform)
+* Added a TensorFlow model scoring transform (TensorFlowTransform) to ML.NET v0.5

-* New API proposal exploration for you to provide feedback
+* New API proposal exploration for you to provide feedback for upcoming versions

 ## Added a TensorFlow model scoring transform (TensorFlowTransform)